just-the-docs/just-the-docs/software/index.md

 permalink: /software/
 ---

-We offer here a list of sofware that we believe are useful to practioners and researchers dealing with CityJSON.
+Here is a list of sofware that we believe are useful to practioners and researchers dealing with CityJSON.
 Free and open-source software are marked by <img height="15" src="{{ '/assets/images/foss.svg' | prepend: site.baseurl }}">
 <!-- Most of the software are recent and well-maintained; if you believe your software should be there please [let us know](/contribute/). -->